remulasce/metroapp/scraper/readme.md

 This directory contains the offline scraping tools to generate stop files for the LA Metro Companion App.

+## Notes:
+Bay Area 511 no longer offers the API.
+This probably means most of the dbs in here are broken.
+Recently migrated to py3.
+Good luck.
+Don't run Nextrip without any agency params, rate-limiting kicks in when scraping all agencies.

 ## Basic usage:

 Just run scrapeAllSupportedAgencies.bat